 2012 – Validation (commendations) of the BA (Hons)Art & Design top-up provision, Kingston University

 2011 – Re-approval of the FdA in Art & Design provision, Kingston University

 2011 – Appointed as External Examiner, FDA Contemporary Creative Practice, Cornwall College (2011 / 2014)

 2011 – External Academic on FDA Contemporary, Cornwall College Creative Practice validation panel.

 2011 – Subject specialist teaching mentor, (for PGCE candidates) Kingston College

 Web site – content & image resolutions optimised for mobile browsing/devises.

 Images used throughout this site are intended to be interpretive, suggestive and indicative of the actual works.
 They sit along side, and are not intended to be neutral documentations of practice.

-Lead will continue to change & tarnish over time due to atmospheric conditions, the type of alloy used (impurities) and the handling of work.
+On Lead – this elemental material will continue to change & tarnish over time due to atmospheric conditions, the type of alloy used (impurities) and the handling of work.
 Leads weight & malleability may lead to a softening of edges, and a marking of surfaces – becoming documents of the works passage through time.
 Electronics will fail, lights will dim, components will become obsolete, but the material nature of lead will remain consistent – the work reducible to its base material.